-CS 206 - Data Structures Spring 2019
+CS 151 - Data Structures Spring 2023

-Dianna Xu dxu@cs.brynmawr.edu
+Dianna Xu dxu@brynmawr.edu

-An introduction to the fundamental data structures of computer science: lists, stacks, queues, trees, BSTs, graphs, sets and their accompanying algorithms.
+An introduction to the fundamental data structures of computer science: linked lists, stacks, queues, trees (BSTs, heaps, AVLs and other self-balancing BSTs), hash tables, sets (Union-Find), graphs and their accompanying algorithms.
 Principles of algorithmic analysis and object reasoning and design will be introduced using mathematical techniques for the notions of both complexity and correctness.
-More practical issues, such as memory management and hashing, will also be covered.
+More practical issues, such as memory management, searching, sorting and hashing, will also be covered.